ArturDorfman/interview-prepper/content/guide/javascript.md

 Common use cases:
 **Map**
 * Map is used when you want to store key-value pairs where keys could be of any type including objects and functions, not just strings or numbers.
 This is useful over JavaScript objects where keys can only be strings or symbols.

 * When you need to maintain the insertion order of elements.
 Unlike standard JavaScript objects, iteration over the elements in a Map is in the order of element insertion.

 * When you need to quickly look up keys dynamically inside your code.
 With Map, key lookup time is a fast O(1) operation.
 In plain objects, you would have to loop through the property names using Object.keys(), which is less efficient.

 * When you want to easily know the size of your collection.
 Map has a size property which gives you the number of entries in it, whereas for objects, you'll need to use Object.keys(obj).length.

 **Set**
 * Set is used when you want to store unique values of any type.
 It assures that an element only occurs once in your set.

 * Similar to the Map, the Set also maintains the order of element insertion.
 The Set object lets you store unique values of any type, whether primitive values or object references.

 * When you need to frequently check for element existence in your collection.
 Set provides a fast O(1) has method for this.

 **WeakMap**
-* Caching computed results for objects: You may want to associate computation results with objects, but don't want the objects to stay in memory if they're not used elsewhere.
+* Caching computed results for objects
+  * You may want to associate computation results with objects, but don't want the objects to stay in memory if they're not used elsewhere.

-* Associating private data with objects: WeakMap is used where one wants to extend objects from outside without affecting garbage collection.
+* Associating private data with objects
+  * WeakMap is used where one wants to extend objects from outside without affecting garbage collection.

 **WeakSet**
 * Storing a set of objects, but allowing them to be garbage collected if they are no longer in use.
 * Tracking objects: WeakSet can be used to tag objects without preventing their garbage collection when they're not referenced any other way.

----

 ---